 Some of the details about the chest come from a 1976 article in "The Chronicle" (vol 29, No. 4) the magazine of the Early American Industries Association.
 The organization sells a DVD of all their back issues and the article contains a detailed inventory, pictures, including on of those great carving tools, and lots of interesting information.

 I will write some more comments on Phyfe and the show in a few weeks but first, next week, we will have a thrilling announcement about a new blog.
 And Tim has started a Twitter account for us #TFWW_BROOKLYN which we urge you all to follow.
 Since I am incapable of saying anything in 140 letters or less, you can understand why the twitter account isn't my project.

-In other news we still have a sizable back-order of hammers from the end of 2011.
+In other news we still have a sizable back-order for Kings County Hammers from the end of 2011.
 I do apologize for the delay but we had a lot of hammer filing to do before we could send the heads to the hardener.
 Barring any more delays, we expect to be caught up on hammer orders by the end of the month.